↑

 Scoffers are not mocking us because we failed.

-This realization helped me to stop looking at someone scoffing me as a failure of my the delivery of our service.
+This realization helped me stop looking at someone scoffing at me as a failure in delivering my service.

 Courage in Ministry: Scoffers Are Motivated to Action

-And, we can’t expect them to behave as a Christian.
+And we can’t expect them to behave like a Christian.

 The word scoffer is an active verb.
-It means to mock or scorn – and in it can translate in Hebrew as an ambassador.
+It means to mock or scorn, and in Hebrew, it can translate as an ambassador.
 These people are pulled to action.

-In fact, because they believe they are ambassadors for the opposing side they feel led to ridicule.
-They emphatically do not believe in what we are sharing and feel compelled to speak (or shout) about the falsity of the message and truth we are sharing.
+They do not believe in what we are sharing and feel compelled to speak (or shout) about the falsity of our message and truth.

-Our action of ministry is a catalyst for their scoffing.
-Their goal is to mock our truth, discredit our message (and us) and recruit others to join their side.
+Our ministry action is a catalyst for their scoffing.
+Their goal is to mock our truth, discredit our message (and us), and recruit others to join their side.

 “If anyone will not welcome you or listen to your words, leave that home or town and shake the dust off your feet.”
 (Matthew 10:14) (NIV).

-We are all part of the church body.
-We all perform a key role.
-Letting scoffers get in our head can interfere with the wellness of our entire church.
+We are all part of the church body and perform key roles.
+Letting scoffers get in our heads can interfere with the wellness of our entire church.

 So, it is important to be kind to ourselves.